-Greg founded Exeter International in 1992, soon after the collapse of the Iron Curtain, establishing himself early on as a leader in high-end, hassle-free, independent travel to Russia and Eastern Europe.
-Today he has offices in Kiev, Moscow, St. Petersburg, Prague, and London.
-He and his team troubleshoot everything for you—they even prebook all museum visits so you can skip the lines—and negotiate upgrades and other perks at the best hotels in the country.
-Thanks to Greg’s extensive connections on the ground and friends in high places, he can also get you inside Russia’s most exclusive venues that are off-limits to the general public.
+Soon after the collapse of the Iron Curtain, Greg established himself as a leader in high-end, hassle-free travel to Russia and Eastern Europe.
+Today he has offices in Moscow, St. Petersburg, Kiev, Prague, and London.
+He and his team troubleshoot everything for you—they even pre-book all museum visits so you can skip the lines—and negotiate upgrades and other perks at the best hotels in the country.
+Thanks to his extensive connections on the ground and friends in high places, he can also get you inside Russia’s most exclusive venues that are off-limits to the general public.
 Think the Grand Kremlin Palace, where Russia’s president entertains visiting heads of state, and the Hermitage’s storerooms, which contain four-fifths of the museum’s possessions, including not-to-be-missed imperial carriages and Romanov treasures.
-Greg was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.

 Where to Stay and Eat